OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 The Power of Compounding: How Time Multiplies Your Wealth

-Why Time Is Your Greatest Asset
+Why Time Is Your Greatest Financial Asset

 The most important insight from compounding is that time matters more than the amount invested.
 Rs 1 lakh invested at 12% for 30 years becomes Rs 29.96 lakh.
 The same Rs 1 lakh at the same rate for just 20 years becomes only Rs 9.65 lakh.
-The last 10 years contributed Rs 20.31 lakh, more than double what was accumulated in the first 20 years.
+The last 10 years contributed Rs 20.31 lakh — more than double what was accumulated in the first 20 years.
 This is the hockey stick effect of compounding: growth accelerates dramatically in the later years because the base keeps getting larger.
-A 25-year-old who invests Rs 1 lakh and lets it compound for 35 years until retirement at 60 will have Rs 52.8 lakh at 12%.
-A 35-year-old making the same investment has only 25 years and accumulates Rs 17 lakh.
-The 10-year head start creates a 3x advantage.

 Compounding in Real-World Indian Investments

-The Two Enemies of Compounding
+The Two Enemies of Compounding: Inflation and Taxes

-Two factors work against compounding: inflation and taxes.
-Inflation at 6% halves the purchasing power of money every 12 years.
-So while your Rs 1 lakh may become Rs 9.65 lakh in 20 years at 12%, the purchasing power equivalent is only about Rs 3 lakh in today's terms.
-The real return (after inflation) is approximately 6%, which still compounds but at a more modest rate.
-Taxes further erode compounding because every time you pay tax on gains, the base for future compounding is reduced.
-This is why tax-deferred instruments like PPF, NPS, and ELSS are powerful: they allow full compounding until withdrawal, maximising the snowball effect.
+Two factors work silently against compounding: inflation and taxes.
+Inflation at 6% halves the purchasing power of money every 12 years (by the Rule of 72).
+So while your Rs 1 lakh may become Rs 9.65 lakh in 20 years at 12% nominal return, the purchasing power equivalent is only about Rs 3 lakh in today's terms — a real compounding rate of approximately 5.66%.
+You are still building real wealth, but at a more modest rate than the nominal number suggests.

 Practical Strategies to Maximise Compounding